fiona771/SocialSpark/README.md

 ---
 ## Project Overview

 The **[SocialSpark]** is a mobile application developed as part of an assignment in the [IMAD5112] subject.
 This application was created using **Kotlin** and **Android Studio**.
-The app's primary purpose is to [briefly describe the purpose of the app, e.g., provide a task management system, display weather forecasts, etc.].
+The app's primary purpose is to show users the inputs of the time of day e.g morning, dinner,afternoon after that they get their suggestions on what they should do on that day.

 The app was developed to meet the requirements of the assignment, which includes creating a functional mobile app and utilizing GitHub for version control and CI/CD automation using GitHub Actions.